robinnong/kana-match/README.md

 # Kana Match
-Beginner Hiragana learning application and quiz written in vanilla Javascript.
-WORK IN PROGRESS, NOT YET MOBILE COMPATIBLE.
+Beginner Hiragana learning application and quiz written in vanilla Javascript, curently migrating project to Vue.
+WORK IN PROGRESS, NOT MOBILE COMPATIBLE.

 Features:
 - Learning with a Hiragana chart displaying different sounds and equivalent english (romaji) pronounciation
 - Quiz with 5 rounds of random hiragana matching
-- Project as an exercise for using Javascript modules and bundling with Webpack
+- Project as an exercise for using ES6 modules and bundling with Webpack

 To Do:
-- Enable drag and drop functions on mobile with touch events
-- Refactor Drag and Drop functions using a library, to minimize bugs and error handing
 - Incorporate Katakana charts
 - Add a Kanji learning section and calls to an API to receive kanji information

+Improvements from Vanilla JS to Vue:
+- Discontinued Drag and Drop feature in quiz and implemented "Tap to Match" feature for improved accessibility.
+- Switch from manipulating the DOM with vanilla js querey selectors and store all changes in the DOM in the Vue object's state.

 ## How to use this repository